Planning secured in Kent after archaeological hold-up.

 Planning approval has been secured for 110 much-needed new homes in Sholden, Kent, amidst archaeological constraints.

-Posted by Steven Trythall 2 months ago
+Posted by Steven Trythall 2 years ago

 The Noble Consultancy, on behalf of David Wilson Homes, adopted a phased approach to allow development to commence while further archaeological investigations could take place.
 Several layout options were explored by The Noble Consultancy to avoid archaeological constraints, whilst achieving the requirements of the Outline Consent.